Las Vegas tickets: how to buy safely (shows, sports, concerts, comedy)

 - sellers may drop prices closer to showtime

-- you might be flexible on day/time/section
+- you might be flexible on day, time, or section

 Use our last-minute tickets guide to set a cutoff time and avoid panic-buying.